 A temporary hold contemplated under section 13.19 is not intended as a hold on the entire client account, but rather as a temporary hold over a specific purchase or sale of a security or withdrawal or transfer of cash or securities from a client's account.
-Transactions unrelated to the financial exploitation or lack of mental capacity should not be subject to the temporary hold.
+Transactions unrelated to the suspected financial exploitation or lack of mental capacity should not be subject to the temporary hold.
 Each purchase or sale of a security or withdrawal or transfer of cash or securities should be reviewed separately.
-If the transaction, withdrawal or transfer involves the entire assets in the account, it may be reasonable to place a temporary hold on the entire account but continue to permit legitimate disbursements, such as for the payment of regular expenses.
+If the transaction, withdrawal or transfer involves all the assets in the account, it may be reasonable to place a temporary hold on the entire account while not limiting the payment of regular expenses.

-A temporary hold contemplated under section 13.19 is not intended to be available where a registered firm or its registered individuals have decided not to accept a client order or instruction that does not, in their view, meet the criteria for a suitability determination.
-In this circumstance, the registered firm and registered individuals must comply with the requirements set out in subsection 13.3(2.1).
+A temporary hold contemplated under section 13.19 is not intended to be available where a registrant has decided not to accept a client order or instruction that does not, in their view, meet the criteria for a suitability determination.
+In this circumstance, the registrant must comply with the requirements set out in subsection 13.3(2.1).

-A client may provide an instruction to take an action which would not, in the registered firm's or registered individual's view, meet the criteria for suitability determination and which may otherwise be considered a poor financial decision, but these facts alone do not necessarily mean that the client is being financially exploited or lacks mental capacity.
+A client may provide an instruction to take an investment action which would not, in the registrant's view, meet the criteria for suitability determination and which may otherwise be considered a poor financial decision; however, these facts alone do not necessarily mean that financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted, or that the client lacks mental capacity to make decisions involving financial matters.